cypress-io/cypress-documentation/source/guides/quick-start/vue-quick-start.md

 // Verify that password helper text is visible and contains the correct text cy.get('#password-helper-text')
   .should('be.visible')
-  .and('contain', "Password must contain at least 4 characters")
+  .and('contain', 'Password must contain at least 4 characters')
 ```

 ### Interacting with elements